flodek/tradesvalidationtests/README.md

 # tradesvalidationtests
-trades validation tests
+API Tests for a Trade Validation Service

 ### Motivation

-Investigate new tools and try out Karate framework to test a Rest service
+Investigate new tools and try out Karate framework to test a REST service

 ### Technology stack